Avantika3012/StarShopping/README.md

 2. bower install

 then start the server by

+3. mongoDB needs to install and run on local machine

-3. node server.js
+4. node server.js

 Then hit below url